 YouTube Transcript Spreadsheet?

 Yes I did.
 This is how it happened….

-I started to re-watch the video to find quotes and think of how to make an interesting post.
-I wrote down a couple of quotes but realized that this would take forever!
+I started to watch the video to find quotes to make an interesting post.
+I wrote down a couple of quotes but realized this would take forever!
 There had to be a better way!

 Ah!
 There’s a transcript!
 I could copy/paste the interesting parts into my post but this would also take forever!
 So…I copy/pasted it into Excel and added some features!

 When you hear an interesting part type in the approximate minute & second.
 Press Hyperlink to jump to that part of the transcript!
 A drop down list allows you to add a flag.
 I put an “x” but you might have different categories.
 A slicer filters the transcript to what you’ve flagged and then copy the quotes!

 When I show you my all time favourite, we are talking absolute number one here, top favourite spreadsheet.
 Some of you may have your own favourite spreadsheets!

 That’s true.
 I have hundreds of favorite spreadsheets!